RJohnPaul/IBM-sample-portfolio/README.md

 # Jane Doe Portfolio (Starter)

-This repository contains the HTML code for Jane Doe's portfolio website.
+This repository contains the HTML code for Jane Doe's portfolio website which is for a basic starting point

 ## Table of Contents
 - [About](#about)